cg-tub/hrtf_mesh_grading/README.md

 For more examples see *Mesh grading without docker*.

+## Trouble shooting

+In some cases the mesh grading fails

+- make sure the mesh meets all requirements listed in the section `Mesh preparation`
+- Try to move the reference point of the ear channel entrance a little closer to the origin.
+This can be done using the gamma scaling parameters `-g` and `-h` or by directly passing a y-coordinate with the paramerers `-l` and `-r`

+In some cases there are small triangles left at the contralateral ear.
+In this case try to move the reference point of the ear channel entrance of the contralateral ear closer to the origin (see above).

 ## License

 The code is provided under a simple and flexible MIT-style